Phrasing/discord-music-bot/README.md

 -   `/stop`: Stops the music, clears the queue, and disconnects the bot from the voice channel.
 -   `/skip`: Skips the current song and plays the next one in the queue.
 -   `/pause`: Pauses or resumes the current song.

+You can also use the buttons on the "Now Playing" message to control the music.